threepointone/redux-react-local/README.md

 With the above issues, we lose the fractal nature of our architecture. which makes me a sad puppy.
 Sad puppies are officially considered an animal rights violation, so we have to do something about it.

-What I'd really like to do is be able to
+What I'd really like to do is -

 - define a reducer for a component's local 'state'
 - that's called for all actions across the app